4 Hours / 4 CEs

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge of the legal doctrines governing forensic practice.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of familiarity with forensic legal doctrines.

-• Beginner: Participants new to forensic mental health or legal standards who require a comprehensive introduction to constitutional rules, statutes, and case law relevant to forensic evaluation, competence, criminal commitment, and related topics.
+• Beginner: Participants new to forensic mental health will gain foundational knowledge of key legal doctrines, statutes, and Supreme Court opinions relevant to forensic evaluation and practice.

 • Practice Setting